Kent0625/-data-visualization-portfolio/README.md

 └── README.md
 ```

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---
-*Created by Kent John U. Macalam - Expert in Data Visualization and Storytelling.*
+*Portfolio of Kent John U. Macalam*